What to Expect From Your Occupational Therapist

 The therapist should also be coordinating and communicating with your child’s primary care physician in obtaining physician’s orders for any needed adaptive equipment, devices, or other OT supplies.
 The therapist should keep the physician informed of your child’s progress or regression.

-If the therapist feels your child would benefit from custom-made hand splints or other adaptive equipment, it’s the responsibility of the therapist to communicate with the physician that need and to follow up in acquiring the custom and adaptive equipment deemed medically necessary.
+If the therapist feels your child would benefit from custom-made hand splints or other adaptive equipment, it’s the responsibility of the therapist to communicate with the physician, and to follow up in acquiring the custom and adaptive equipment deemed medically necessary.

 Continuity of Care